cschneid/sinatra-book/book/Testing.markdown

       end
     end

+Since Contest and Test::Spec are both extensions for Test::Unit, all you have to do is install them and add a `require 'contest'` or `require 'test/spec'` to your test helper.

 ### Usage with RSpec

 In your spec file or your spec helper, you can setup `Rack::Test` like this: